Beñat Etxebarria: Athletic return

 Beñat returned to Athletic Bilbao in June 2013, signing a five-year contract for a reported fee of €8 million.
 On 16 September, he took the first touch at the new San Mamés Stadium against RC Celta de Vigo and scored the 3–2 winner; he was substituted to a standing ovation, and dedicated his performance to his grandparents.

 On 14 April 2016, Beñat was the only player to miss in a penalty shootout against compatriots Sevilla in the quarter-finals of the Europa League.
 Following the appointment of manager José Ángel Ziganda for the 2017–18 season, he began featuring less regularly.

 In July 2020, Athletic confirmed that Beñat's contract would not be extended beyond that summer, although the departure was delayed beyond its usual June expiry after the season was postponed due to the COVID-19 pandemic in Spain.
 His contribution (along with long-serving colleague Mikel San José, also leaving in similar circumstances) was acknowledged at the last home fixture on 16 July 2020 in an empty San Mamés– he was in the matchday squad but did not leave the bench, with his last appearance five months earlier; he had been involved in the side's run to the Spanish Cup final, but the circumstances of the delay and the end of his spell at the club meant he would have no opportunity to take part in the decisive match.

 Macarthur

 Beñat moved abroad for the first time at the age of 33, joining Australian A-League newcomers Macarthur FC on 13 November 2020.
+On 30 December, he scored their first-ever goal in the competition, through a deflected free kick in the 1–0 away defeat of Western Sydney Wanderers FC.

-Both he and his compatriot and former Athletic teammate Markel Susaeta retired at the end of the campaign, aged 34.
+Both Beñat and his compatriot and former Athletic teammate Markel Susaeta retired at the end of the campaign, aged 34.

 International career

-Beñat played with the Spanish youth teams at under-17 level.
-He made his debut for the full side on 26 May 2012, playing 45 minutes in a 2–0 friendly win with Serbia in St. Gallen and thus becoming the first Betis player since Juanito to don the national team shirt, nearly four years later.
+Beñat played for Spain at under-17 level; due to poor school grades, his parents did not allow him to be selected for the 2004 UEFA European Championship.
+He made his debut for the full side on 26 May 2012, playing 45 minutes in a 2–0 friendly win with Serbia in St. Gallen and thus becoming the first Betis player to don the national team shirt since Juanito nearly four years earlier.